 There are many reasons to offer net terms (also referred to as trade credit), from attracting new clients, growing your business, adding a competitive advantage to building customer loyalty.

 Offering net terms will allow customers (typically small businesses) to purchase who otherwise wouldn’t.
 When payments aren’t due immediately, barriers to purchasing go down.
 These small businesses are generally more willing to buy on credit.
 For some customers, they may depend on credit for all of their purchases.
 Offering net terms ropes in some of these customers.
+It's important to outline your specific invoice payment terms on all invoices.
+If you are offering longer payment terms, specify the invoice amount, the payment due date, and payment options.
+Note that net terms are usually offered interest-free.

 Companies like Hyperikon that offer net terms over those that don’t will likely see more customers come their way.
+Who wouldn't like an extra 30 business days to pay.

 Giving customers some leeway will help build customer loyalty.
 Net terms can be a door to new customers.
 New customers come in for free financing but if the company can provide good customer service, quality products, and competitive pricing on top of net terms, it can build strong loyalty with customers.